-This healthy potato salad is made without mayo and includes cool mint and cucumber for a low heat, simple summer side dish.
+This healthy potato cucumber salad is made without mayo and includes cool mint and cucumber for a low heat, simple summer side dish.
+Vegetarian.

 We really look forward to the arrival of the first new potatoes of the year.
 We find the extra sweetness and delicacy of the smaller new potatoes a welcome accompaniment to the better weather and longer days of spring and summer.
 The supreme example of the new potato is the Jersey Royal, grown on the eponymous island for over 130 years.

 Grown on the sea-warmed island, and fertilized with seaweed gathered from the beach, they have PDO (Protected Designation of Origin) protection; only Royals grown in Jersey have this protection.
-As a waxy potato, they are very well suited to use in salads, as they are in this recipe
+As a waxy potato, they are very well suited to use in salads, as they are in this potato cucumber salad recipe.

 5 facts about new potatoes and Jersey Royals